thecmdrunner/quick-vm/docs/stealth-vm.md

 - After enabling **Hyper-V**, you will be asked to **REBOOT**, do it from that prompt itself and not from the Start Menu.

   > It is necessary to restart using Windows' built in method.
-> If you face a bootloop in Windows, try switching to the latest kernel available to you.
+If you face a bootloop in Windows, try switching to the latest kernel available to you.
 > I have personally tested it on 5.10 LTS without any problems, but your mileage may vary.

+Windows should now boot with Hyper-V Hypervisor enabled, and you are now running a Nested Windows Virtual Machine, which slims down the chances of VM detection by a lot.

+Microsoft's **Hyper-V** Hypervisor is a hardware-based virtualization program that can run VMs with hardware acceleration (though not as great and efficiently as `kvm`).

+Windows is using **Hyper-V** to mask our VM from other applications.
+But that means Windows does know that is is being Virtualized.

 ## GPU Passthrough for Stealth VMs